Infineon/Firmware-loader/README.md

 **--get-kp3-flow-control <port_number> [full-device-name|serial-num]** - Retrieves the UART flow control mode of the KitProg3 UART for a KitProg3-based device.
 If multiple supported
 KitProg3-based devices are connected, specify the full device name or serial number.
 This is applicable only for KitProg3-based devices where UART HW flow control is supported.
 These can be found in the KitProg3 User
 Guide.

+**--set-kp3-uart-mode <port_number> <mode> [full-device-name|serial-num]** - Configures the UART mode of the KitProg3 UART for a MiniProg4 device.
+If multiple supported
+KitProg3-based devices are connected, specify the full device name or serial number.

+**--get-kp3-uart-mode <port_number> [full-device-name|serial-num]** - Retrieves the UART mode of the KitProg3 UART for a MiniProg4 device.
+If multiple supported
+KitProg3-based devices are connected, specify the full device name or serial number.

 If you have only one device attached, the [device-name] is optional.
 Where a device name is required, use the device name from the "--device-list" command.
 To update firmware of all the connected KitProg3 devices use 'all' specifier.